PrefectHQ/prefect/docs/concepts/work-pools.md

 !!! warning "Workers are a beta feature"
     Workers are a beta feature and are subject to change in future releases.

-Workers are lightweight polling services that retrieve scheduled work from a work pool and execute the corresponding flow runs.
+Workers are lightweight polling services that retrieve scheduled runs from a work pool and execute them.

 Workers are similar to agents, but offer greater configuration options and the ability to route work to specific execution environments.